+Figure 9-617a –Maximum Transmit Power field format when Maximum Transmit Power Interpretation subfield is 0 or 2

-Local Maximum Transmit Power For X MHz fields (where X = 20, 40, 80, or 160/80+80) define the local maximum transmit power limit of X MHz PPDUs, except for an HE TB PPDU where X MHz is the bandwidth of the pre-HE modulated fields of the HE TB PPDU transmitted by a STA.
-Each Local Maximum Transmit Power For X MHz field is encoded as an 8-bit 2s complement signed integer in the range –64 dBm to 63 dBm with a 0.5 dB step.
+Maximum Transmit Power For X MHz fields (where X = 20, 40, 80, or 160/80+80) define the maximum transmit power limit of X MHz PPDUs, except for an HE TB PPDU where X MHz is the bandwidth of the pre-HE modulated fields of the HE TB PPDU transmitted by a STA.
+Each Maximum Transmit Power For X MHz field is encoded as an 8-bit 2s complement signed integer in the range –64 dBm to 63 dBm with a 0.5 dB step.
 Setting this field to 63.5 dBm indicates 63.5 dBm or higher (i.e., no local maximum transmit power constraint).

-In frames transmitted by a TVHT STA the Local Maximum Transmit Power for 20 MHz field indicates the Local Maximum Transmit Power for TVHT_W bandwidth; the Local Maximum Transmit Power for 40 MHz field indicates the Local Maximum Transmit Power for TVHT_2W or TVHT_W+W bandwidth; the Local Maximum Transmit Power for 80 MHz field indicates the Local Maximum Transmit Power for TVHT_4W or TVHT_2W+2W bandwidth; the Local Maximum Transmit Power for 160/80+80 MHz field is not included in the Transmit Power Envelope element.
+In frames transmitted by a TVHT STA the Maximum Transmit Power for 20 MHz field indicates the Local Maximum Transmit Power for TVHT_W bandwidth; the Maximum Transmit Power for 40 MHz field indicates the Local Maximum Transmit Power for TVHT_2W or TVHT_W+W bandwidth; the Maximum Transmit Power for 80 MHz field indicates the Local Maximum Transmit Power for TVHT_4W or TVHT_2W+2W bandwidth; the Maximum Transmit Power for 160/80+80 MHz field is not included in the Transmit Power Envelope element.

+When the Maximum Transmit Power Interpretation subfield is 1 or 3 (EIRP PSD), the Maximum Transmit Power field is defined as shown in Figure 9-617b.
+The Maximum Transmit Power Count subfield determines the value of an integer N as defined in Table 9-276b which specifies the format and interpretation of the Maximum Transmit Power field as described below.